Andrew Hevesi: Political career

 On May 10, 2005, Hevesi won a special election to fill a seat left vacant by the resignation of former Assemblyman Michael Cohen, serving for the remainder of his term.
-In 2007, New York State and Albany County investigators examined whether Hevesi and his brother improperly reaped benefits from their disgraced father's control of the state's $154 billion pension fund.
-Hevesi was re-elected in November 2006 and has been re-elected in all subsequent elections.
+He was re-elected in November 2006 and has been re-elected in every election since.

-From June 2011 to February 2015 Assemblyman Hevesi served as Chairman of the Committee on Oversight, Analysis, and Investigation, a position previously held by both New York City Comptroller Scott Stringer and New York State Senate President Pro Tempore Jeff Klein.
-As Chair, Assemblyman Hevesi held hearings on numerous topics including healthcare, human trafficking, and technology infrastructure in New York State.
+From June 2011 to February 2015, Hevesi served as Chair of the Assembly Committee on Oversight, Analysis and Investigation.
+As chair, he held hearings on issues including health care, human trafficking, and technology infrastructure in New York State.